 The stock from the export stockpile is transported to the export coal rail load-out facility.
 Two-thirds of coal from this facility is transported to the Port of Newcastle for export.

-The company uses huge equipment including trucks, shovels, excavators, dozers, graders, drills and water carts.
+The company uses large equipment, including trucks, shovels, excavators, dozers, graders, drills and water carts.

 Trucks are used to transport coal to various locations and electric shovels are used to handle overburden.
 Coal is loaded into the trucks with excavators.